vuejs/docs/src/guide/scaling-up/routing.md

 ## Client-Side vs. Server-Side Routing {#client-side-vs-server-side-routing}

-Routing on the server side means the server sending a response based on the URL path that the user is visiting.
+Routing on the server side means the server is sending a response based on the URL path that the user is visiting.
 When we click on a link in a traditional server-rendered web app, the browser receives an HTML response from the server and reloads the entire page with the new HTML.

 In a [Single-Page Application](https://developer.mozilla.org/en-US/docs/Glossary/SPA) (SPA), however, the client-side JavaScript can intercept the navigation, dynamically fetch new data, and update the current page without full page reloads.
 This typically results in a more snappy user experience, especially for use cases that are more like actual "applications", where the user is expected to perform many interactions over a long period of time.